 - Update contact information.
 Get updated phone numbers, addresses, and meeting locations.

 - Prepare your car.
 Make sure you have a tire repair kit, a small shovel, and road maps in your car.
 Fill your gas tank prior to the storm.
+I’ve written a post about an emergency car kit.
+Check out the index above.

 - Harvest your crops.
 The strong winds of a hurricane will destroy your garden.
 Go ahead and harvest all your vegetables that are ripe or close to ripe.